PsyEval: A Suite of Mental Health Related Tasks for Evaluating Large Language Models: Introduction

-\paragraph{Design Philosopy of PsyEval} PsyEval aims to provide a nuanced assessment that considers the unique challenges inherent in mental health data, contributing to a more robust understanding of the strengths and limitations of LLMs in this crucial domain.
-In emulating the qualities of adept mental health professionals, who must possess extensive domain knowledge, diagnostic acumen, and therapeutic capabilities, PsyEval scrutinizes LLMs across these three dimensions.Moreover, when setting the tasks, we carefully considered the specific characteristics of the mental health domain: \begin{itemize} \item Psychiatric symptoms are subtly expressed and challenging to articulate due to linguistic ambiguity and subjectivity.
+\paragraph{Design Philosophy of PsyEval} PsyEval aims to provide a comprehensive assessment of the strengths and limitations of LLMs.
+Qualified mental health professionals must possess \textit{extensive domain knowledge}, \textit{diagnostic acumen}, and \textit{emotional support capabilities}.
+PsyEval evaluates LLMs across these three dimensions.
+Moreover, when setting the tasks, we carefully considered the specific characteristics of the mental health domain: \begin{itemize} \item Psychiatric symptoms are subtly expressed and challenging to articulate due to \textbf{linguistic ambiguity and subjectivity}.
 Understanding this nuanced expression of symptoms is crucial for LLM in mental health area, which demands substantial domain knowledge.
-Hence, we included a \textbf{mental health QA} task to assess the model's grasp of fundamental mental health knowledge. \item Comorbidity of several mental disorders is common in clinical practice.
-Our benchmark goes beyond traditional setups that focus on the detection of one mental disorder.
-It includes tasks for simultaneously \textbf{detecting multiple disorders}, assessing the model's ability to understand both commonality and distinction among different disorders. \item Mental health patients often experience feelings of shame, contributing to emotional resistance or reluctance to fully disclose thoughts during consultation and diagnostic processes.
+Hence, we included a mental health QA task to assess the model's grasp of fundamental mental health knowledge. \item Mental health crisis occurs when an individual's mental state worsens significantly, leading to uncontrollable behavior including self-harm.
+This can have dire consequences.
+Consequently, \textbf{managing a mental health crisis} effectively, guided by emergency protocols such as the General Principles~\citep{apa_ethical_principles_2002})is critical in the field of mental health.
+This underscores the importance of including crisis intervention part in PsyEval. \item \textbf{Comorbidity} of several mental disorders is common in clinical practice.
+PsyEval goes beyond traditional setups that focus on the detection of one mental disorder.
+It includes tasks for simultaneously detecting multiple disorders, assessing the model's ability to understand both commonality and distinction among different disorders. \item Individuals with mental health conditions often lack self-awareness, which can lead to inaccurate self-assessment.
+In real diagnostic scenarios, patients may approach consultations with preconceived notions about their condition, resulting in a discrepancy between their expressed concerns and the actual diagnosis.
+To address \textbf{the complexity of such diagnostic environments}, we designed a task that involves predicting diagnoses in simulated doctor-patient dialogues \item Mental health patients often experience feelings of shame, contributing to emotional resistance or reluctance to fully disclose thoughts during consultation and diagnostic processes.
 This requires therapists to adopt specific strategies and possess empathy.
-PsyEval includes tasks simulating responses from a mental health counselor to patient inquiries and assessing the model's \textbf{empathy} understanding in therapeutic conversations. \item Ethical considerations in mental health are paramount, given the potential for unintended harm through language.
-We incorporated a task focusing on understanding \textbf{safety} in therapeutic conversations to evaluate the model's awareness and handling of ethical concerns in mental health dialogues. \end{itemize}
+PsyEval includes a task simulating mental health counselors providing emotional support to help seekers and assessing the \textbf{empathy} in the model's output.
+Additionally, we emphasize that the model's outputs must ensure \textbf{safety}, avoiding any adverse physical or psychological impact on the seeker.